kubedb/docs/README.md

 # operator
-Unified Operator
+KubeDB Operator

 ## Using KubeDB
 Want to learn how to use KubeDB?
-Please start [here](https://github.com/k8sdb/cli/tree/master/docs/user-guide).
+Please start [here](https://github.com/k8sdb/cli/blob/master/docs/tutorial.md).

 ## Contribution guidelines
 Want to help improve KubeDB?
-Please start [here](https://github.com/k8sdb/cli/tree/master/docs/contribution).
+Please start [here](https://github.com/k8sdb/cli/blob/master/CONTRIBUTING.md).

 ## Support
 If you have any questions, you can reach out to us.